Jennyyyy0212/ai-content-generator/README.md

 ## Future Update
 ### Fine-turning content
-See more information in another folder: https://github.com/ABConvert/ai-content-generator/tree/master/langchain_test_folder
+See more information in another folder: https://github.com/ABConvert/ai-content-generator/tree/master/langchain_test_folder (Private)

 ### Train database to use RAG and LLM
-See more information in another repo: https://github.com/Jennyyyy0212/cro-web-discoverer
+See more information in another repo: https://github.com/Jennyyyy0212/cro-web-discoverer (Private)